 An unprecedented effort

 After months of planning, CHOP moved quickly to vaccinate staff when the first doses of the vaccine were delivered to the hospital.
 As of Jan.
-5, more than 4,600 employees had received their first dose, and the hospital expects to offer the first dose to all frontline staff by mid-January.
+5, more than 4,600 employees had received their first dose.
 The hospital is also hosting regular Town Hall meetings with CHOP experts, including Paul Offit, MD, Director of CHOP’s Vaccine Education Center, to keep employees informed about the vaccines and answer their questions.

 The successful rollout of the Pfizer and Moderna vaccines at CHOP is a bright spot during a very challenging time.